-Christmas is only couple of weeks away and then there will be the New Year.
+Christmas is only a few days away and then there will be the New Year.
 With the advent of internet and emails, e-cards, phone calls, Facebook have replaced the traditional exchange of cards on these occasions.
 But they have their own charm and nothing can replace the joy of receiving a lovely card.
 One of the most distinct memories that I have as a kid was sending the New Year cards and receiving them.

 Christmas is also about friends and family and sharing with others and I want my child to learn this from an early age.
 We recently selected some toys and clothes which Aanya is not using anymore for donation.
 One of the ladies who work in our apartment has a 6 months old grandson who I have given stuff earlier too.
 So, I called her and I told Aanya that she has a baby at home who will play with those toys.
 My heart swelled with pride to see how easily she gave those things away.
 She has always been good at sharing her toys with her friends and didn’t bat one eyelid while giving away the stuff.